Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Impressions from a landscape

 \subsection{The directed landscape}

-The objects in our discussion are governed by the underlying randomness of the directed landscape $\La(y,s;x,t)$, defined for spatial coordinates $x,y \in \R$ and time coordinates $s, t \in \R$ with $s < t$.
+The objects in our discussion are governed by the underlying randomness of the directed landscape $\La(y,s;x,t)$, defined for spatial coordinates $x,y \in \R$ and temporal coordinates $s, t \in \R$.
 It was introduced by Dauvergne, Ortmann and Vir\'{a}g \cite{DOV}.

 The function $\La$ acts like a directed metric on $\mathbb R^2$: it satisfies $\mathcal L(p;p)=0$ and the reverse triangle inequality $\mathcal L(p;q)\ge \La(p;r)+\La(r;q)$.
 In fact, it has the the metric composition property